elsensoy/cara-dev/docs/urdf_notes.md

 ### 3. Homeostasis: Thermal Awareness

-To implement the homeostasis, you can add a Temperature Reward to your Isaac Lab training script.
+To implement the homeostasis, add a Temperature Reward to your Isaac Lab training script.

     Disney's Research Trick: They added a "Thermal Model" to the simulation.
 If a virtual servo stayed at max torque too long, it "overheated" in the sim, and the robot lost points.
 Eventually, the RL learned a walk cycle that naturally alternates legs to let the motors cool down.